 This article will teach you what you need to know about sexing parakeets so that you can make your choice with confidence.
 Please note that it will be impossible to accurately sex your parakeet until it is at least one year old.
 Before that age, they are identical.

 The cere is a band of skin that runs across the parakeet’s beak and only appears once they reach maturity.
 The cere is usually a bright blue or purple color with orange or yellow at the tips in males.
 In females, it’s often brown or pink to begin with, and takes on the same coloration as the male’s when she reaches maturity.

 Paying attention to your parakeet’s behavior is not always a reliable way to tell the sex, but it can help your odds if you are throwing a wild guess.
 In general, females tend to be less active and more delicate.
 They will usually let themselves be picked up without fuss, whereas males are more likely to bite you if you attempt to touch them.

 Suppose your parakeet is courting a mate or protecting its nest.
-In that case, these behaviors can also help tell the sex apart – female parakeets are rarely aggressive towards other birds while protecting their nest often includes back-arching displays that many males do not perform.
+In that case, these behaviors can also help tell the sex apart – female parakeets are rarely aggressive towards other birds while protecting their nest, but may display back-arching that many males do not perform.

-That doesn’t mean a male won’t ever engage in these kinds of behaviors (or vice versa), but it may suggest that they aren’t typical for a specific gender.
+That doesn’t mean a male won’t ever engage in these kinds of behaviors (or vice versa), but it may suggest that they aren’t typical for a specific sex.

 Visit the Pros